Land-Use Applications

 Shoreline Variance/Conditional Use For activities within Shoreline Jurisdiction which are classified as conditional uses per ICC 17.05A.080 or which are requesting to vary from the standards of the Shoreline Master Program ICC 17.05A.
 For more information on shoreline development click here.

-Short Plat For the division of land into four (4) or fewer lots, tracts or parcels approved pursuant to ICC 16.06.
+Short Plat (see links for preliminary and final below) For the division of land into four (4) or fewer lots, tracts or parcels approved pursuant to ICC 16.06.

 Preliminary Short Plat A neat and approximate drawing of a proposed subdivision showing the general layout of streets and alleys, lots, blocks and other elements.
 Used as the basis for the approval or disapproval of the general layout of a subdivision.